keyboard_arrow_up

 Micro-Blasting

-Or micro-jet machines are specialized machines for applications needing selective surface preparation, material removal and finishing.
+Also known as micro-jet machines, these specialized machines are used for applications requiring selective surface preparation, material removal, and finishing.

 Sandblast Media

-The variable abrasive materials used in sandblasting equipment to remove coatings and unwanted debris from the surface of metal, wood, plastic and glass industrial components.
+Refers to the variable abrasive materials used in sandblasting equipment to remove coatings and unwanted debris from metal, wood, plastic, and glass industrial components.

 Shot Peening Equipment